 - Cost: Most personal injury attorneys work on a contingency basis.
 This means they take a certain percentage of your final settlement.
 However, this amount can vary from attorney to attorney.
 Know what you will have to pay before you sign on with an attorney.
 For example, Abels & Annes typically charges a fee of 1/3 of the settlement or verdict and, unlike many law firms, we do not increase our fees to 40% if a case goes to court.

-- Location: It doesn’t matter how qualified an attorney is if he or she is actually located out of state.
+- Location: It doesn’t matter how qualified an attorney is if he or she is so far away you will never get to meet them.
 Try to find someone who is close enough that you can meet face-to-face when necessary.

 - Comfort: When it all comes down to it, you want to work with someone you are comfortable with.
 Most of the time, this comes down to your gut.
 Does the person make you feel comfortable?
 Most attorneys offer a free initial consultation.
 If you don’t like one person, move on to the next.